-Structure, foundation, rigidity — all provide a value and service, at times.
-Hardness can hold things together, but when it becomes too brittle and set in its ways, can crumble everything from a house foundation to a relationship.
+Structure, foundation, rigidity — all provide value and service, at times.
+Hardness can hold things together, but when it becomes too brittle and set in its ways, it can crumble everything from a house foundation to a relationship.

 I am rarely at a loss when it comes to having an opinion and appreciate routine, deadlines, and boundaries.
 However, being flexible, especially in times of change and/or uncertainty is a must.
 It not only helps reduce your stress level (and those around you), it can soften the blow of difficult situations as well.

 Taking a breath before you react can be worth its weight in gold.
 Quickly scanning your response when it’s still at the mental and not verbal state allows you to ensure your words won’t be delivered with a sharp edge.

 It may be challenging if you are an entrepreneurial go-getter known for quick wit and “to the point” communication — but learning how to integrate softness will no doubt serve you long-term.

 You could practice on little things to improve your mental flexibility.
 Like picking another movie if you get to the theater when the flick you had your heart set on is sold out or shifting a meeting time to a slot that you always have blocked off.
 Practicing “bending” with non-crucial items can limber you up for the times when it’s really important to exercise grace and agility.